-There have been several changes to the Employment Tribunal processes this year, with important changes at the end of July, which we highlighted here.
+There were several changes to the Employment Tribunal processes in 2013, which we’ve highlighted here.

-The ‘Early Conciliation’ service will be another important change to the way people access the Employment Tribunal system.
-It will mean that anyone who wants to lodge an employment tribunal claim will have to notify ACAS first and will have up to a month to attempt to resolve the dispute with their Employer (before lodging the claim) with ACAS’s help.
-If ACAS can’t resolve the matter in this period then their services will remain available right up until the case is heard by an Employment Tribunal.
+The ‘Early Conciliation’ service is another important change to the way people access the Employment Tribunal system.
+It’ll mean that anyone who wants to lodge an employment tribunal claim will have to notify ACAS first and will have up to a month to attempt to resolve the dispute with their Employer (before lodging the claim) with ACAS’s help.
+If ACAS can’t resolve the matter in this period, their services will remain available right up until the case is heard by an Employment Tribunal.

 BIS (the Department for Business, Innovation and Skills) asked ACAS to provide this new service due to the success of a similar voluntary ACAS service called Pre-Claim Conciliation (PCC).